kiritnarain/site/_projects/vrheadset.md

 image: /assets/img/viewmaster-stereo.jpg
 link: #
 ---
-Built a 6 degree-of-freedom VR headset (both hardware and software).
-Worked closely with Prof. Aditya Sankar at the University of Washington Reality Lab, and modeling off Stanford course EE267.
+Built a 6 degree-of-freedom VR headset.
+Worked with Prof. Aditya Sankar at the University of Washington Reality Lab, and modeling off Stanford course EE267.
 I implemented the graphics pipeline in Three.JS (transformations, lighting/shaders, stereo rendering), orientation tracking using the gyroscope and magnetic sensor for drift correction, and SteamVR pose tracking.